King Crimson: 2014–2021: The Seven-Headed Beast and Three Over Five lineups

+After rehearsing in England, King Crimson toured North America from 9 September to 6 October.
+Recordings from the Los Angeles dates were released as Live at the Orpheum: this included new King Crimson instrumental music in the shape of "Banshee Legs Bell Hassle" and "Walk On: Monk Morph Chamber Music".

 Tours across Europe, Canada, and Japan followed in the later half of 2015.
-A live recording from the Canadian leg of the tour was released as Live In Toronto.
+Brand-new songs mainly written by Fripp and Jakszyk were debuted at the concerts, as well as drum showcases.
+A live recording from the Canadian leg of the tour was released at the end of February 2016 as Live In Toronto, which included new songs "Radical Action (To Unseat the Hold of Monkey Mind)" and "Meltdown".
 A European tour was planned for 2016.
 Following Rieflin's decision to take a break from music, drummer Jeremy Stacey of Noel Gallagher's High Flying Birds was called in place for dates from September.

+A further live album, Radical Action to Unseat the Hold of Monkey Mind, was released in September 2016, drawing from 2015 concert dates of Japan, Canada and France preceding Rieflin's departure and Stacey's arrival.
+A 4-disc set aimed at documenting the band's shuffling and evolving live setlist, it included one performance of every song the band presented onstage during the tour, and concert footage mostly recorded in Takamatsu, on 19 December 2015.

 On 7 December 2016, founding King Crimson member Greg Lake died of cancer.
 Another former King Crimson member, John Wetton, died of colon cancer on 31 January 2017.

 On 3 January 2017, Bill Rieflin returned to King Crimson.
-Since the band wished to retain Jeremy Stacey, Fripp called the new lineup the "Double Quartet Formation", referencing four drummers.
-Consequently, King Crimson became an octet.
-Later on, Rieflin shifted his group role and became King Crimson's first full-time keyboard player, Fripp rechristened the lineup the "Three Over Five" (or "Five Over Three") Formation.
+Since the band wished to retain Jeremy Stacey, King Crimson became an octet with four drummers, which Fripp initially referred to as the "Double Quartet Formation".
+Later on, Rieflin shifted his group role and became King Crimson's first full-time keyboard player, with Fripp rechristening the lineup the "Three Over Five" (or "Five Over Three") Formation.

-On 2 June 2017, King Crimson released a new live EP named "Heroes" (after the David Bowie song), as a tribute to both the artist and the album featuring the song in question, both of which featured distinctive Robert Fripp guitar contributions throughout.
-The video to the song won "Video of the Year" at the 2017 Progressive Music Awards.
-Shortly afterwards, King Crimson embarked on a United States tour beginning on 11 June and ending on 26 November.
-On 3 September, Robert Fripp said that his differences with Adrian Belew had been resolved and that there were "no current plans for (him) to come out with the current formation" but "the doors to the future are open."
-Belew confirmed this, adding "it means I may be back in the band in the future at some point."
-On 13 October, it was announced that Bill Rieflin would be unable to join the Three Over Five Formation on the 2017 Autumn tour in the U.S. He was temporarily replaced by Seattle-based Crafty Guitarist Chris Gibson.
-During 2018, King Crimson performed the extensive 33-date Uncertain Times tour through the UK and Europe between 13 June and 16 November.
+On 2 June 2017, King Crimson released a new live EP named Heroes, featuring a cover of the David Bowie song of the same name.
+The EP was intended as a tribute to Bowie, for whom Fripp had provided distinctive guitar work on the albums "Heroes" (1977) and Scary Monsters (and Super Creeps) (1980).
+The video to King Crimson's version of "Heroes" won "Video of the Year" at the 2017 Progressive Music Awards.
+Shortly afterwards, King Crimson embarked on the first leg of a North American tour, from 11 June until 19 July.
+On 3 September, Robert Fripp said that his differences with Adrian Belew had been resolved and that there were "no current plans for (him) to come out with the current formation" but "the doors to the future are open".
+Belew confirmed this, adding "it means I may be back in the band in the future at some point".